This post may contain Affiliate Links. Read my full disclosure for more info

 Cricut machines continue to rise in popularity.
 With the many functions they offer, it is so easy to see why!
 You can create amazing crafts and customize almost anything!
 But, with the different models available, you are probably wondering, what is the best Cricut Machine to buy?
-This easy to follow guide will help you pick the best Cricut Machine to buy in 2020 that fits your budget and needs!
+This easy-to-follow guide will help you pick the best Cricut Machine to buy in 2022 that fits your budget and needs!

-At a glance, here are the top Cricut Machines that are currently available to buy in 2020:
+Here are the Best Cricut Machines that are currently available to buy in 2022:

 What are the Differences Between the Cricut Machines?